AminOtusanya/Amin_Portfolio/README.md

 # [Project 1: Password Strength Predictor: Project Overview ](https://github.com/AminOtusanya/Amin_Portfolio/blob/main/Logistic%20Regression%20-%20Password%20Strenght!.ipynb)
 * Created a tool to Predict the category of Password whether it is Strong, Good or Weak
-* Got the data from "Data Scinece Real World Projects" on Udemy
+* Got the data from "Data Science Real World Projects" on Udemy
 * Engineered my data using TFIDF Vectorizers
 * Optimized Logistic Regression using RandomSearchCV to reach the best model